Here is a list of all podcasts (

 What?
 Why?: Our Curious Amalgam explores topics in antitrust, competition, consumer protection, data protection, and privacy law around the world with leading experts in those areas.
 It is an amalgam because it is a group of diverse topics all in one place.
 It is curious because it gets the experts and asks them in-depth questions.

 My take: In just a year, Our Curious Amalgam has become a must-listen-to when it comes to antitrust podcasts, la crème de la crème.
-What I like the most?
+What do I like the most?
 The podcast combines academics, practitioners, and other experts, always on cutting-edge topics.

 Test episode: “#74 Will the Past Repeat Itself?”
 U.S. antitrust dealing with tech ranges from early government cases involving punch cards to the current government probe into various platforms.
 But while the tech evolves, has the antitrust concern with monopolization by big tech changed?
 Prof. Randy Picker, a leading scholar studying antitrust and tech, joins Anora Wang and John Roberti to discuss the once epic, 13-year-long, U.S. antitrust case against IBM, and whether antitrust actions could have impacted the tech landscape for decades to come.